top of page

 What to expect:

-First, we explore: Mending What's Broken through the Metaphors of Kintsugi supported by Narrative Practices.
+First, we explore: the Metaphors of Kintsugi supported by Narrative Practices.

 Brief introduction to the art and principles of Kintsugi.